orycho/Intro/README.md

  = 48true
 </pre>

-It turns out that "cat" does not care about the inputs' types, it just converts everthing to strings first!
+It turns out that "cat" does not care about the inputs' types, it just converts everything to strings first!

 Let's compute a list of right angled triangles, using two helper functions and a list defined by a generator statement.
 Triple returns a record that contains three labels (a,b and c), while cond returns true if the passed values satisfy Pythagoras' theorem.